albTian/slash_takehome/README.md

 ### Your notes

-Please write and commit any notes while you're working on the challenge (or before submitting)!
-For example, explain are there things you would do in production, but don't have time to do now?
+Please write and commit any notes while you're working on the challenge or after you're done.
+For example, are there things you would do in production, but don't have time to do now?
 What tradeoffs did you make WRT to time constraints?
 If you had 1 week to build this, what else would you consider?